-What is the FTC Safeguards Rule and Does It Apply to Mortgage Brokers?
+What the FTC Safeguards Rule Means for Mortgage Brokerages

 If you're an independent mortgage broker, the answer is yes — and ignoring it is one of the most expensive mistakes you can make in 2026.